Williams deal would hasten Energy Transfer's Marcellus dominance

 Williams CEO Alan Armstrong has in the past touted his company’s big bet on natural gas growth as inefficient coal plants and more costly fuel oil are phased out in the Northeast.

-Energy Transfer Equity oversees Energy Transfer Partners (ETP.N) and Sunoco Logistics Partners SXL.N, both major pipeline and logistics players in domestic onshore shale oil and gas plays.
+Energy Transfer Equity oversees Energy Transfer Partners and Sunoco Logistics Partners, both major pipeline and logistics players in domestic onshore shale oil and gas plays.

 While they have big projects in development in the Marcellus and Utica, Williams gathered 38 percent of the natural gas volumes from those fields in the first quarter this year, according to a company presentation.